stweiss/FileBasedMiniDMS/README.md

 1. Place this file on your FileServer/NAS
 2. For OCR (Step 1): Install Docker and pull an ocrmypdf image, eg. ```docker pull jbarlow83/ocrmypdf```
 3. For Automatic rename (Step 1.1): make sure that **pdftotext** is available.
+4. Copy *config.php.template* to *config.php*.
-3. Adjust settings for this script in *config.php* to fit your needs
+5. Adjust settings for this script in *config.php* to fit your needs.
-3. Create a cronjob on your FileServer/NAS to execute this script regularly.
+6. Create a cronjob on your FileServer/NAS to execute this script regularly.
 (In DSM you can do this in *Control Panel* -> *Task Scheduler*) It might be required to assign root privilege.
    ex. ```php /volume1/home/stefan/Scans/FileBasedMiniDMS.php```
    or redirect stdout to see PHP Warnings/Errors:
        ```php /volume1/home/stefan/Scans/FileBasedMiniDMS.php >> /volume1/home/stefan/Scans/my.log 2>&1```